 Please Note: Teachers or school administrators must accompany their students for all five sessions.

 - Saturday Scholars application deadline:

 - A “favorite booth” essay or “A health profession that interests me” essay deadline:

 High school juniors, seniors or sophomores with a grade point average of 3.0 or higher who exhibit an interest and aptitude in math and science are strongly encouraged to apply to the Saturday Scholars Program.
 Students should be prepared to interact in small and large group settings and to participate in a group presentation the last Saturday of the program.

 - Grade point average of 3.0 or higher

 - Completed application, including signatures from the science teacher and parent/guardian

-Final agenda will be distributed to the participants before the program.
+This agenda is tentative and subject to change.
+The final agenda will be distributed to participants before the program.
+All times are CST.

 |9:00 a.m. – 10:15 a.m.||Lecture|